gshipley/enterprise_training/AdminTraining.md

 In order for cgroups to work correctly, you need to ensure that services are started in the correct order.

-* cgconfig
+* service cgconfig start
-* cgcred
+* service cgcred start
-* openshift-cgroups
+* service openshift-cgroups start

-To verify that your cgroup configuration is correct, lets check a few security contexts:
+To verify that your cgroup configuration is correct, let’s check a few security contexts:

 	# ls -alZ /etc/cgconfig.conf